Samsung TV No Sound—What to Do?

 Step 2: Check the Current Language/Region Setting

-Ensure your TV has the right language set in the information setup.
-Press “Menu” on the remote and find the section dealing with setup.
-Find the language/location setting, and make sure it is set to “USA”.
+Ensure your TV has the correct language set in the information setup.
+Press “Menu” on the remote and find the section that deals with setup.
+Look for the language/location option, and ensure it gets set to “USA.”

 Step 3: Run The Built-In Audio Diagnostics Test

-The last stage of advanced troubleshooting is to run the built-in sound diagnostic test in Samsung TV’s support menu.
+The last stage of advanced troubleshooting is to run the built-in sound diagnostic test found in the Samsung TV’s support menu.
 Depending on the make and model of your Samsung TV, this test may reside in different places within the menu structure.
-Press “Menu” on the remote, then select the “Support” menu.
-From there, select the “Self Diagnosis” option and then choose “Sound Test”.
+Press “Menu” on the remote, then select the “Support” option.
+Choose “Self Diagnosis” from the options, and then select “Sound Test.”
 The TV will play a melody out of the built-in speakers.
-If you hear the sound, then the audio problem (whatever it may be) isn’t in the TV’s components.
+If you hear the sound, the audio problem (whatever it may be) isn’t in the TV’s components unless the problem resides in the inputs.
 If you don’t hear the melody, there is most likely a problem with the sound circuitry in the TV, or the built-in speakers are damaged.

 Samsung TV Audio: Other Fixes